ngruver/llmtime/README.md

 - The recently released `gpt-3.5-turbo-instruct` seems to require a lower temperature (e.g. 0.3) than other models, and tends to not outperform `text-davinci-003` from our limited experiments.
 - Tuning hyperparameters based on validation likelihoods, as done by `get_autotuned_predictions_data`, will often yield better test likelihoods, but won't necessarily yield better samples.

-## 📊 Replicating experiments in paper
+## 📊 Replicating experiments on paper
 Run the following commands to replicate the experiments in the paper.
 The outputs will be saved in `./outputs/`.
 You can use `visualize.ipynb` to visualize the results.
 We also provide precomputed outputs used in the paper in `./precomputed_outputs/`.
 ### Darts (Section 4)
 ```